Our Library Project 2018/19

-Our fabulous new library project is complete!
-Please see our news pages here for pictures of our celebration.
-The official opening was 02/04/2019.
+Our fabulous new library project is complete - the official opening was 02/04/2019.

 Watch this video to see the journey of our project and the children's incredible reactions to our amazing new learning space!

 The library project journey, written by the Year 6 members of the School Council..